kunj134/mern-infra/terraform/readme.md

 $ export AWS_REGION="<region-name>"

+## Step:3 changes in values of defined variables as per the environment

+Refer to provider.tf to configure central tagging for the resources which will create from terraform.

+Refer to locals.tf to configure values of defined variables.

-## Step:3 Create infra setup using terraform commands
+## Step:4 Create infra setup using terraform commands

 $ terraform init